Qafoo/review/README.rst

 This tool is under copyright of Qafoo GmbH.
 It has been licensed under AGPL v3.
 See the ``src/LICENSE`` file distributed with qaReview for details.

+TODO
+====

+* Make it possible to provide custom settings for the executed tools.
+Then also something like PHPCS would make sense to include.

+* Make it possible to use the reports coming out of an existing build tool.
+  Maybe implement something like ``import`` as an aequivalent to ``analyze``.
+  This is not our primary use case, though.

 ..
    Local Variables: